Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 Weather Conditions Hiking Rainbow Mountain

 Like most of Peru, the dry season is considered the best time to hike Rainbow Mountain which falls between May and October.
 During this period, the weather is generally warm and dry with little rainfall.
+However, this is also generally the busy season in Peru, especially through the months of June to August.

 Rainbow Mountain Packing List